The Federal Reserve holds interest rates steady, offers no relief from high borrowing costs — what that means for your money

 Since most credit cards have a variable rate, there's a direct connection to the Fed's benchmark.
 In the wake of the rate hike cycle, the average credit card rate rose from 16.34% in March 2022 to nearly 21% today — an all-time high.

-Annual percentage rates will start to come down when the Fed cuts rates, but even then they will only ease off extremely high levels.
+Annual percentage rates will start to come down when the central bank reduces rates, but even then they will only ease off extremely high levels.
 With only a few potential quarter-point cuts on deck, APRs aren't likely to fall much, according to Matt Schulz, chief credit analyst at LendingTree.

 "If Americans want lower interest rates, they're going to have to do it themselves," he said.
 Try calling your card issuer to ask for a lower rate, consolidating and paying off high-interest credit cards with a lower-interest personal loan or switching to an interest-free balance transfer credit card, Schulz advised.